 Glory Ranks in Destiny 2 are strictly limited to Competitive Crucible.
-This means if you want to unlock many of the high-tier Pinnacle weapons, you will need to dive into Competitive Crucible and start earning Glory.
+Previously, this would allow you to unlock some high-tier Pinnacle weapons.
+Now, it's mainly for Titles and bragging rights.
+If this interests you, you will need to familiarize yourself with Competitive Crucible and the Glory Ranks and point requirements.

 Competitive Crucible Glory Ranks and point requirements

 A change to Destiny 2 saw each Glory Rank divided into three sub-levels.
 As you level up and hit a new bracket, you will receive a reward.
 In the table below, find your current Glory Rank in the left column then look to the right column to see how many points you need to move to the next rank.